timnashcouk/wp_user_sentry/readme.txt

 == Screenshots ==

 == Changelog ==
+1.0.0 - 5th May 2020
+ - Released on WordPress.org
 0.4.0 - 3rd May 2020
  - Change Name to WP User Sentry
- - Refactored To separate classes
+ - Refactored to separate classes
  - [New Feature] Option to select which roles should be notified on logins.
- - [New Feature] configuring email via settings
+ - [New Feature] Configuring email via settings
  - [New Feature] Disable sending emails, if already logged in with same IP/Browser combo 0.3.0 - 9th April 2020
- - [New Feature] Setting Page, to allow using third party services to get IP address.
+ - [New Feature] Setting page to allow using third party services to get IP address.
  - [New Feature] getting Country from IP using ip-api.com 0.2.0 - 9th April 2020
- - [Bug Fix] Removed Spurious class names from table
+ - [Bug Fix] Removed spurious class names from table
  - [Bug Fix] Added colspan 5 to table when no sessions exist (props @philmorrow)
  - [Bug Fix] Fixed typo in email (props @babsaul) 0.1.0 - 9th April 2020 - Initial Development Version